Duarte creates two organizations -- for organized crime victims and journalists

 The find occurred on World Press Freedom Day

-The bodies were found inside four bags in a canal; the victims appeared to have been tortured, the state’s attorney general said, according to CNN Mexico.
+His promises came a day after authorities fished from a canal in the city of Boca del Rio the dismembered bodies of four people – three photojournalists and a girlfriend of one of them.
+The bodies were found inside plastic bags; the victims appeared to have been tortured, the state’s attorney general said, according to CNN Mexico.

-The discovery of the photographers’ bodies occurred on World Press Freedom Day and four days after Regina Martinez, a reporter for the weekly Proceso magazine, was found strangled in her house in Xalapa, Veracruz.
+The discovery occurred on World Press Freedom Day and less than a week after Regina Martinez, a reporter for the weekly Proceso magazine, was killed, Reporters Without Borders said.

 CNN’s Nick Valencia contributed to this report.